 Knowing how to fuel your workout for the best results — preferably without getting a stitch — can be a difficult one and differs from person to person.
-While some people like to get up at the crack of dawn and do a fasted workout, this isn’t for everyone and if you’re going midway through the day, then you’re going to want to eat before then and pack in some pre-workout foods.
+While some people like to get up at the crack of dawn and do a fasted workout, this isn’t for everyone and if you’re going midway through the day, then you’re going to want to eat beforehand and pack in some pre-workout foods.
 You’re also going to want to eat right, so that you can get through your workout without feeling sluggish from too much, or lethargic from too little.
-Read on to discover some excellent eats to leave you ready for anything the gym throws at you.
+Read on to discover the best foods to eat before working out.

 Bananas are a great source of natural sugars, simple carbohydrates, and potassium.
 In the body, potassium is only stored for a limited amount of time, so try consuming a banana around 30 minutes to an hour before your workout.
 Eating a banana as your pre-workout snack is the perfect way to boost your glycogen stores and increase blood sugar levels — you can also add some peanut butter for that extra protein boost.

 The stereotypical healthy meal: chicken, rice, and vegetables.
 This is actually a classic pre-workout meal.
 By combining a good source of lean protein and complex carbohydrates, this meal can provide amino acids to promote anabolism (muscle growth) and a slow-releasing source of energy.
 Consume a meal like this around 2-3 hours before a workout.

 Check out this chicken and rice recipe with a twist to spice up your routine.